infinity-keys/ik-landing/README.md

 A customizable discord bot to display alerts when users mints NFTs and votes are casted on blockchain

-You can follow the instructions[here](https://docs.moralis.io/example-dapps/evm/blockchain-discord-bot) to use as a template to create.
+You can follow the instructions [here](https://docs.moralis.io/example-dapps/evm/blockchain-discord-bot) to use as a template to create.

+Both bots use discord.js `EmbedBuilder` feature found [here](https://discordjs.guide/popular-topics/embeds.html#embed-preview) to style the post received.

 Note: Make sure you navigate to `api/src/functions` to make any changes/updates to the bots.